 What is clean eating?

 Clean eating focuses on foods that are minimally processed, organically grown, rich in nutrients and of ethically raised standards.
 Basically it’s foods low in salt and sugar, foods with limited ingredients on the label, and foods without ingredients that you can’t pronounce.
 Some examples are fresh fruits and veggies, whole grains, beans, nuts, seeds and lean proteins.
-When choosing to eat clean foods here is what I recommened:

 - Limit processed foods-usually loaded with preservatives and no nutrients